exzombie/motokurnikator/README.md

   circuit is simple enough to build on a perfboard.
 * An Arduino sketch to drive the whole thing using an ATtiny44 or ATtiny84 microcontroller.
-* A board specification to allow the ATtiny44 microcontroller to be used with the Arduino framework.
-Thanks to David A. Mellis for [this library][3].
 * A library to control microcontroller pins with much less overhead than Arduino's digitalWrite().
 Not that speed matters for this project, it serves as a demonstration.